-Matt LeMay is a multiple award-winning filmmaker, who writes, shoots and edits his own work.
-Matt is a innovator in the field of educational video and documentary film with a strong focus on contemporary and historical Indigenous issues.
+Matt LeMay is a bestselling, multiple award-winning Métis filmmaker, who writes, shoots and edits his own work.
+Matt is an innovator in the field of educational video and documentary film with a strong focus on contemporary and historical Indigenous issues.

 Since 2007, Matt and his team have received numerous awards and successfully created over 300 pieces of high production video content for a variety of clients across Canada.